Difficulty digesting fats (heartburn, diarrhea)

 - Get a coach or call your support system

-- Join the Carnivore.Diet community meetings
+- Join the MeatRx community meetings.

 - Avoid trigger locations or trigger activities that you associate with certain foods until you can break that association or establish new ones.

-- Read your why list
+- Read your Why list

 - Take an Epsom salt bath